-The start of the Summer season is fast approaching (May 16th) and with that new Rockfish regulations have been passed regarding keeper size limits and hook requirements.
-In short, the keeper sizes will be 2 @ 19″ 1 of which can be over 28″.
-Regarding the hooks, if you are fishing live bait or chumming you must use circle hooks.
+The start of the Summer season is fast approaching (May 16th) and with that new regulations will be 2 fish @ 19″.
+If you are fishing live bait or chumming you must use in-line circle hooks.
 If you are just fishing cut bait or with no chum, you can use circle or J hooks with no size requirements on the hooks.
 For the full details regarding these regulations, please familiarize yourself by going here.

-The trolling bite has been good over the last week.
-Anglers trolling from Love Point down past Poplar Island have been doing great, especially on white tandems.
-Fish are being caught all over the water column so try running spreads in all parts of the column.
+The trolling bite has been decent over the last week with most fish being spawned out and smaller.
+Anglers trolling from Love Point down past Poplar Island have been picking up a few fish here and there, especially on white tandems.
+Fish are being caught in the upper water column so try running spreads in 15′-30′ of water.
 If you’re running 6 or more spreads, evenly distribute your baits to cover all your bases (2 down on the bottom, 2 in the middle and 2 in the upper water column) to increase your chances of landing that trophy!

-Some other areas to target in the upper bay would be: mouth of the Magothy River, just south of Hacketts Point and around Poplar Island.
-Those have all been hot this past week.
+Some other areas to target in the upper bay would be: mouth of the Magothy River, just south of Hacketts Point and around Bloody Point and Poplar Island.
+Those have all been decent areas this past week.

 Moving further south in the bay, anglers trolling between Chesapeake Beach and Point Lookout have had more success trolling the Western Shore side closer to Calvert Cliffs.
 A few keeper sized fish were caught there this week, mostly in the upper part of the column.
 With warmer temps in the forecast, we’re anticipating more fish to be caught near the top.

-The Chumming bite continues to be more consistent and productive this trophy season.
-Areas like Podickory Point, Hacketts Point & Love Point are all doing well.
-Anglers fishing with Chum Buckets and fresh LY on the bottom have landed a few really nice fish in these areas.
+The Chumming bite continues to catch a healthy mix of schoolie sized rockfish and plenty of catfish mixed in.
+Areas like Podickory Point, Hacketts Point & Love Point are all producing fish.
+Anglers fishing with chum buckets and fresh LY on the bottom have landed a few really nice fish in these areas.

 One of the key factors to this tactic is timing the tides.
 You need to be fishing during a transitioning tide.
 Target the last hour of one tide into the first hour of the next tide, ideally on an outgoing tide.
 This is when bait and Rockfish will be most active and apt to bite.